locize/blog/source/_posts/i18next-vue.md

 ![Vue Localization made easy with this step-by-step guide using i18next ✅](vue-localization.jpg "Vue Localization example")

 Since [Vue.js](https://vuejs.org/) is an approachable, performant and versatile framework for building web user interfaces, it also needs a best-in-class internationalization solution.
-You may know [vue-i18n](../give-vue-i18n-more-superpowers/), but for those already knowing [i18next](https://www.i18next.com) a Vue.js adapted version of i18next would be more appropriate.
+You may know [vue-i18n](../give-vue-i18n-more-superpowers/), but for those who already know [i18next](https://www.i18next.com) a Vue.js adapted version of i18next would be more appropriate.

-In this tutorial we'll make use of the [i18next-vue](https://github.com/i18next/i18next-vue) module.
+In this tutorial, we'll make use of the [i18next-vue](https://github.com/i18next/i18next-vue) module.

 ## TOC